XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 Remember to set the correct context before you apply the manifest.
 Verify that the `appsettings.secrets.json` file was read correctly in the cluster and that everything works correctly.

-Note that the secrets here are only base64 encoded and not protected.
+Note that the secrets here are only base64 encoded and thus not protected.
 It is more secure to use [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) in Azure to run your nodes in the cluster under a known-identity that has access to the Azure Key Vault.
-Using this strategy you do not need to maintain any secrets to get access to your Key Vault anymore.
+Using this strategy, you do not need to maintain any secrets to get access to your Key Vault anymore.

 ## <a name='kubernetessecrets'></a>(Optional) Using Kubernetes Secrets from Azure Key Vault